Lab-Notebooks/Jobrunner/README.rst

 Application of Jobrunner can be understood better with an example design of a computational experiment.
-Consider an experiment named `Project` representative of a publicly available dataset [@outflow-forcing] for the work presented in [@DHRUV2023].
+Consider an experiment named `Project` representative of a publicly available dataset (https://github.com/Lab-Notebooks/Outflow-Forcing-BubbleML) for the work presented in (https://arxiv.org/pdf/2306.10174.pdf).
 The directory tree has the following structure,

 .. code:: console